-HINT: Try to match testimonials with the problem your customer faces on that page.
+Tip: Try to match testimonials with the problem your customer faces on that page.
 Losing a lot of visitors on your pricing page?
 Pick a testimonial that backs-up your value.
 For example, “At first we thought this printer was expensive, but it’s saved us so much on ink that our profits have increased by 15%!”
 A carefully-placed testimonial can give potential customers the nudge they need to call, buy or click.

 2. Choose detailed testimonials